Therapy for Business Owners & Entrepreneurs

 Your dream was independence.
 You were excited to take an idea and turn it into a career on your own terms.

-The reality?
 You traded your 9–5 for 24/7.
-It can feel like there’s no real off switch, just another decision to make, a scenario to think through, or a fire to put out.
-If it feels isolating, you’re not alone.
+Work stress follows you home, and it can start to spill into your relationships.
+There’s no real off switch, just another decision to make, a scenario to think through, or a fire to put out.

 Research Snapshot